Sole trader or partnership income

 - employee superannuation.

-- past year losses
+- prior year losses

-- losses from another business
+- offsetting losses from another business

 - superannuation for sole traders or business partners